 These resistance zones are even stronger if the price has already bounced off the same point several times.

-In the chart on the right, you can see such a resistance zone.
+You can see such a resistance zone in the chart on the right.
 Here, the price has bounced off the same line twice, at point 1 and at point 2.

 This high is now interesting for two reasons:

-First, there is a particularly high probability that the price could turn downward again at this point.
+First, there is an exceptionally high probability that the price could turn downward again at this point.

 At the same time, however, a breakthrough this resistance line would behave as a particularly bullish sign.
 Many traders see the break of such a resistance line as an indicator for further rising prices and therefore enter the value shortly after a breakthrough.
-Therefore, after a break of this line, there is an increased demand, which drives the price further up.
+Thus, after a break of this line, increased demand increases, which drives the price further up.

 Before entering, however, it is advisable to wait whether the candle closes at least above the resistance line.
-Sometimes bull traps occur precisely at such resistance lines, where traders enter in anticipation of rising prices, only to face a sudden countermovement shortly thereafter.
+This is because sometimes bull traps occur precisely at such resistance lines, where traders enter in anticipation of rising prices, only to face a sudden countermovement shortly after that.

 Once the price has moved above the resistance line for an extended period of time, the resistance line becomes a support line.
 A support zone is thus formed along the former resistance line, making it more difficult for the price to fall below the former resistance line again.

-Are you sure on how to read candlestick charts?
+Are you sure about how to read candlestick charts?
 Leave us a comment.